-455 3 Results and Discussion
+3 Results and Discussion

-In this section we first evaluate the CSI of our network detections against the weather services and compare it against data and compare the detections from the network to those from the baseline method (section 3.1.1).
-We additionally create climatologies for both automatic methods and calculate the pearson correlation against climatologies created from the weather service data .
-In a second section (section 3.1.3).
-Secondly, we present further results of our networks output where we look into physical quantities across the frontal surface and the relation to infer physical plausibility of our network's detections.
-Finally, we evaluate the relation of fronts to extreme precipitation events to infer physical plausibility of our networks detections and highlight highlight a possible scientific application seenarios scenario for the presented method (section 3.3).
+In this section we first evaluate the CSI of our network detections against the weather services data and compare the detections from the network to those from the baseline method (section 3.1.1).
+We additionally create climatologies for both automatic methods and calculate the pearson correlation against climatologies created from the weather service data (section 3.1.3).
+Secondly, we present further results of our networks output where we look into physical quantities across the frontal surface to infer physical plausibility of our network's detections.
+Finally, we evaluate the relation of fronts to extreme precipitation events to highlight a possible scientific application scenario for the presented method (section 3.3).